 When the book arrived the first thing I noticed (after the delicious new book smell – just me?) was the sturdy cover.
 You see I need to be able to shove that guide in my pocket or backpack with no worries I am going to bend or rip it.
 TICK√

 The next thing was that Marco Polo has gone all high tech on me.
-Along with the book you can also download a free touring app which has the maps and details of the various tours you can take across the two counties.
-Once you have downloaded the sections you want, it’ll work without Wi-Fi which is pretty important for this part of the world if you intend exploring! √√
+Along with the book you can also download a free touring app with the maps included and details of the various tours you can take across the two counties.
+Once you have downloaded the sections you want, it’ll work without Wi-Fi.
+Which is pretty important for this part of the world if you intend exploring! √√

-I also loved the sneaky Insider Tips that pop up throughout the guide highlighting little ideas of how to get more out of your day.
-I thought the sprinkling of Low Budget boxes and the section on FREE things to do were great too – ideal for families, students or those just feeling less flash with their cash after a visit to the Eden Project!
+I also loved the sneaky Insider Tips that pop up throughout the guide.
+These highlighted little ideas of how to get more out of your day.
+I thought the sprinkling of Low Budget boxes and the section on FREE things to do were great too.
+Ideal for families, students or those just feeling less flash with their cash after a visit to the Eden Project!

-There are pages dedicated to sports, kids, shopping, food and drink (Gin anyone?) and festivals!
-See I told you this guide was packing it all in!
+There are pages dedicated to sports, kids and shopping, food and drink (Gin anyone?) and festivals!
+See I told you this guide is packing it all in!
 There is even a page of blogs and useful links where you can get more information – they didn’t seem to include this blog but I am sure that is an oversight!

 In conclusion this is a great little guide for anyone planning on visiting Cornwall or Devon on holiday or even if you are living in the area and are looking for some ideas of things to do on your days off.
-It may even have inspired me to spend a bit more time in Devon!
-Shhh!
+Clear, concise and inspiring.
+Full of excellent advice and handy insider tips.
+It may even have inspired me to go and spend a bit more time in Devon!
+But Shhh!
 Don’t tell anyone!